Atlas975/Notes/SoftwareEngineering/OOP_principles.md

 - Abstract classes and methods cannot be instantiated themselves but are instead built for inheritance.
 - Unlike interfaces, abstract classes can be used to share code between other classes, these still require that the child class implements all abstract methods themselves
 - Abstract signatures are best used for objects that are closely related such as via inheritance
-    - This also allows the client object to be aware of the classes that implemn
+- This also allows enables

 ```ad-example